GaetanoMondelli/easya-xrp-amsterdam/README.md

 ```

-If the assets are on the mainchain, i.e. on the **XRP EVM SIDECHAIN**, we processed messages from the Axelar Bridge and we store updated metrics in the smart contract.
+If the assets are on the mainchain, i.e. on the **XRP EVM SIDECHAIN**, we processed messages from other chains through Axelar Gateway and we store updated metrics in the main smart contract.

 As per Axelar docs we implemented the `execute` method that can be executed only bt the Axelar Gaetway